FAQs

 What is accreditation, and why is this important?
 What steps has the Medical School AT sfu taken towards accreditation?

 Medical school accreditation is a rigorous external peer review process to ensure the school meets critical standards and ensures that graduates are sufficiently prepared to practice.
 The Committee on Accreditation of Canadian Medical Schools (CACMS) oversees accreditation in Canada for medical doctor programs.
-The SFU Medical School has obtained applicant status with CACMS in 2023, which is the first step of the accreditation process.
+The SFU School of Medicine has obtained applicant status with CACMS in 2023, which is the first step of the accreditation process.

 Hiring/Join Us